osr4rightstools/osr4rights-tools/README.md

 -rw-r--r--  1 www-data www-data         9 Sep 20 09:46 1a89dc2e28ac46d7bcc9b0906405d269.uploadlength
 ```

-Once the file has been successfully uploaded via `face-serach.cshtml`, control flow passes to `face-search-go.cshtml`
+Once the file has been successfully uploaded via `face-search.cshtml`, control flow passes to `face-search-go.cshtml`

 Validation happens now by unzipping the file to `/osrFileStore/123456789`